MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Introduction

 \textbf{C2.
 Inapplicability of directly applying existing MFO methods.} The core challenge of MFO lies in ensuring that the low-fidelity proxies preserve the relative ranking of configurations observed under full fidelity.
 However, existing standard fidelity-partitioning techniques used in Automated Machine Learning (AutoML), such as training on a subset of data~\cite{li2021mfes, klein2017fast, li2022hyper} or for fewer epochs~\cite{jiang2024efficient,li2022hyper,falkner2018bohb}, do not transfer effectively to Spark SQL.
-As illustrated in Figure~\ref{fig:partition}, existing proxies such as \textbf{Data Volume} and \textbf{Early Stop} fail to maintain a reliable correlation with full-fidelity performance in Spark SQL.
-Reducing data volume leads to a sharp decline in correlation because performance does not scale linearly; smaller datasets often underutilize cluster resources and fail to trigger the true bottlenecks encountered at full scale.
-Similarly, SQL Early Stop—executing only the initial queries of a workload—fails to capture the diverse data coverage and operation types representative of the entire workload.
+As illustrated in Figure~\ref{fig:partition}, generic low-fidelity proxies in AutoML fail to maintain a reliable correlation with full-fidelity performance in Spark SQL.
+Reducing data volume leads to a sharp decline in correlation because smaller datasets fail to trigger the true bottlenecks at full scale.
+Beyond generic proxies, we also adapt DBMS workload-compression methods~\cite{siddiqui2022isum,deep2020comprehensive,chaudhuri2002compressing}.
+However, the same figure shows that they still provide weak correlation with full-fidelity as they are designed for different downstream objectives like index tuning rather than preserving configuration rankings for Spark SQL MFO.
 In contrast, our proposed SQL Selection maintains a high Kendall-tau correlation (>0.8) even at extremely low fidelity levels.
-These findings demonstrate that customizing fidelity partitioning for the Spark SQL domain is essential, as generic AutoML proxies cannot maintain the ranking consistency required for effective tuning.
+These findings demonstrate that customizing fidelity partitioning for the Spark SQL domain is essential, as neither generic AutoML proxies nor DBMS workload-compression methods can provide the reliable lightweight feedback required for effective tuning.

 \textbf{C3.
-Huge search space and ineffective compression.} With over 200 parameters, the search space of Spark SQL is prohibitively large for exhaustive exploration within a limited budget.
+Huge search space and ineffective compression.} The search space of Spark SQL is prohibitively large for exhaustive exploration within a limited budget.
 Most existing works focus solely on reducing the number of knobs via sensitivity analysis or projection~\cite{xin2022locat,fekry2020tune,wei2025toptune,li2023towards}.
 Only a few methods~\cite{zhang2023efficient,sun2025rabbit} have attempted to compress the value range.
-However, these approaches rely on simple bucketization or discrete historical boundaries, leaving them highly susceptible to outliers and unable to capture promising regions that were insufficiently explored in previous tasks.
-Consequently, achieving robust and fine-grained search space compression remains an open challenge.
+However, their bucket- or boundary-based strategies are sensitive to outliers and may miss promising but underexplored regions.
+Consequently, robust and fine-grained search-space compression remains an open challenge.